Notice of Patient Rights

-Lahey Hospital & Medical Center is committed to providing its patients with the highest-quality care in accordance with the Massachusetts Patients’ Rights Statute, Chapter 111, Section 70E.
-These rights apply to all patients at Lahey Hospital & Medical Center.
-Patients have a right to receive written notice of these rights.
+At Lahey Hospital & Medical Center, our patients’ rights and well-being are a cornerstone of our services.
+We are committed to providing our patients with the highest-quality care in accordance with the Massachusetts Patients’ Rights Statute, Chapter 111, Section 70E.
+These rights apply to all patients at Lahey.
+You have the right to receive written notice of these rights.

 All patients have the right to freedom of choice in their selection of Lahey Hospital & Medical Center, or a Lahey Hospital & Medical Center physician, or health service at Lahey Hospital & Medical Center, except in the case of emergency medical treatment or as otherwise provided for by contract as long as the physician, Lahey Hospital & Medical Center, or health service is able to accommodate the patient’s choice.

 Each patient shall have the right to receive an itemized bill of laboratory charges, pharma-ceutical charges, and third-party credits and shall be provided an explanation of his or her bill regardless of the source of payment.
 This information shall also be made available to his or her attending physician.

 In Addition, Every Lahey Hospital & Medical Center Patient Shall Have the Right:

 - (a) to obtain from Lahey Hospital & Medical Center the name and specialty, if any, of the physician or any other person responsible for his or her care or the coordination of his care;